-The Moderate and Vigorous Activity in Minutes columns in the Step Log can be used to enter time spent doing other activities in minutes.
-The activity in minutes is automatically converted to steps and is added to the step total.
-The steps added to the total depends on the intensity of the activity performed.
+The Moderate and Vigorous Activity columns in the 10,000 Steps Dashboard and Step Log can be used to enter time spent doing other activities which a pedometer, smart phone app or activity tracker may not accurately record.
+The time entered into the activity in minutes section is automatically converted to an estimated number of steps and added to the step total for the day.

 Moderate Intensity Activity

 10 minutes of moderate intensity activity = 1,000 steps

 Moderate intensity activity causes a slight, but noticeable increase in breathing and heart rate.
 This intensity is dependent on each individuals fitness level.
 When doing moderative intensity activity, you should be able to maintain a conversation.
 Some examples of moderate intensity activity include: